Jalsa (2022 film): Reception

 Jalsa received positive reviews from critics.

-Renuka Vyavahare of The Times of India gave the film a rating of 4/5 and wrote "Jalsa, a captivating drama with a complex moral center, keeps you on the edge of your seat for most part of the film.
-This one's a must watch, all the more for its terrific climax".
-Anna MM Vetticad of Firstpost gave the film a rating of 4/5 and wrote "Half the battle for Jalsa was won when Vidya Balan and Shefali Shah were roped in to share screen space".
-Rohit Bhatnagar of The Free Press Journal gave the film a rating of 4/5 and wrote "This cat and mouse chase deals with thrill, strong emotions and the harsh realities of a newsroom".
-Devesh Sharma of Filmfare gave the film a rating of 4/5 and wrote "Jalsa means celebration and the film truly is a celebration indeed of good filmmaking".
-Shubham Kulkarni of Koimoi gave the film a rating of 3.5/5 and wrote "It is a filmmaker evolving and two of the most prolific actors exploring their craft and maybe surprising their own selves as well".
-Tushar Joshi of India Today gave the film a rating of 3.5/5 and wrote "Jalsa is a celebration of two power house performers - Vidya Balan and Shefali Shah".
+Renuka Vyavahare of The Times of India gave the film a rating of 4/5 and wrote, "Jalsa, a captivating drama with a complex moral center, keeps you on the edge of your seat for most part of the film.
+This one's a must watch, all the more for its terrific climax."
+Anna M. M. Vetticad of Firstpost gave the film a rating of 4/5 and wrote, "Half the battle for Jalsa was won when Vidya Balan and Shefali Shah were roped in to share screen space."
+Rohit Bhatnagar of The Free Press Journal gave the film a rating of 4/5 and wrote "This cat and mouse chase deals with thrill, strong emotions and the harsh realities of a newsroom."
+Devesh Sharma of Filmfare gave the film a rating of 4/5 and wrote, "Jalsa means celebration and the film truly is a celebration indeed of good filmmaking."
+Shubham Kulkarni of Koimoi gave the film a rating of 3.5/5 and wrote, "It is a filmmaker evolving and two of the most prolific actors exploring their craft and maybe surprising their own selves as well."
+Tushar Joshi of India Today gave the film a rating of 3.5/5 and wrote, "Jalsa is a celebration of two power house performers - Vidya Balan and Shefali Shah."
 Mayank Shekhar of Mid-Day gave the film a rating of 3.5/5.